Football Glory: Reception

 Matt Broughton of The One noted that the realism of Football Glorys physics, especially in respect to the ball's ricocheting, exceeded that of Sensible Soccer.
 Paul Roundell, in his reviews for Amiga Action, stated that Football Glory played similar to Sensible Soccer apart from the additional moves in Football Glory, which he lauded.
-This was echoed by Steve McGill of Amiga Format, who felt that the new moves gave Football Glory and advantage over Sensible Soccer, Paul Mellerick of Amiga Power, who called the bicycle kicks "spectacular", and Tony Dillon of CU Amiga, who considered the moves "incredible".
+This was echoed by Steve McGill of Amiga Format, who felt that the new moves gave Football Glory an advantage over Sensible Soccer, Paul Mellerick of Amiga Power, who called the bicycle kicks "spectacular", and Tony Dillon of CU Amiga, who considered the moves "incredible".
 However, Mellerick also noted that most of these moves were rarely executable due to insufficient time within a match.
 The Ones Simon Byron further cited an overly complicated control scheme.

 McGill lamented that Football Glory featured fewer modes, team formations, and pitches than Sensible Soccer or Sensible World of Soccer.
 He faulted cluttered menus for giving the game an unpolished feel and regarded the adjustable, coloured backgrounds available on AGA models as a "waste of space" that could have been used for other features.
-Dillon remarked that Football Glory excelled in terms of graphics due its many animations.
+Dillon remarked that Football Glory excelled in terms of graphics due to its many animations.
 In contrast, Byron considered the animations for extras "pointless", "downright annoying" and (at up to thirty seconds in length) a disruption of the game's flow.
 The latter was also observed by Dean Evans, who reviewed the game for PC Games and PC Review.
 Dillon praised the game's audio, especially the reverberation added to the referee's whistle, which he thought added realism.
 Mellerick noted that the game had poorer sound and performance on the Amiga 500.

 Mellerick criticised the game's pass system, in which a ball would reach a teammate almost instantly, as unrealistic.
 He and Evans regarded the aftertouch as excessive and poorly implemented.
 Additionally, Mellerick reproved the game's AI, which only appeared either extremely skilled or not skilled at all.
 Patrick McCarthy of PC Zone faulted the game for not properly applying AI to the player's teammates while not being controlled.
 Mellerick and Evans concurred that Football Glory was not as good as Sensible Soccer, likening it to "yet another kickabout-in-the-park when compared to the Wembley Stadium of Sensible Soccer" and "[not] half the game that [Sensible Soccer] is", respectively.
 When Mellerick reviewed Football Glory again for its budget release, he also found that it had not aged well.
 Contrarily, Dillon exclaimed that Football Glory was "the best arcade soccer game ever" and superior to Sensible Soccer.